 You’ve been likened to a modern-day Henry David Thoreau…

-I wouldn’t know anything about that – I don’t even like horse-racing but they say an Englishman’s home is his castle.
-Living off-the-grid as a self-deluded hipster means I’m not only King of my home, but King of all the forest creatures.
+I wouldn’t know anything about that – I don’t even like tennis – but they say an Englishman’s home is his castle.
+Living off-the-grid as a self-deluded hipster means I’m not only King of my home but King of all the Forest Creatures.

 Do you get many visitors?